How would I know if I am having symptoms of valve disease?

 - Swollen ankles, feet or abdomen

-Symptoms do not necessarily determine the seriousness of a person’s valve problems.
+Symptoms don't necessarily determine the seriousness of a person’s valve problems.

 A valve problem can be severe with no symptoms.
-A valve problem can also be insignificant in terms of leakage, but problematic because of the uncomfortable symptoms.
-It is important to tell your healthcare provider any time you notice new or irregular symptoms that may relate to your condition.
+A valve problem also can be insignificant in terms of leakage, but problematic because of the uncomfortable symptoms.
+It's important to tell your health care provider any time you notice new or irregular symptoms that may relate to your condition.